skidlamer/Custom-Krunker-Client/README.md

 - Adds keyboard shortcut for toggle DevTools ( Alt + Command + I for Mac, Ctrl + Shift + I for other platforms)
 - Adds a button that opens `appData` directory
 - Adds a button that relaunch the client
-- Adds transparency/opacity settings to some elements ( Crosshair, Nametag, Scope, etc. / optional )
 - Ability to disable Resource Swapper ( optional )
 - Ability to disable Discord RPC ( optional )
 - Ability to dump network resources ( useful for making mods and customizations / may recude performance / optional / disable Resource Swapper if you want to dump all files since it prevents dumper from duming some files )
 - Always enable debug mode ( optional )
 - Better "Clear Cache" button ( fixed a bug & works faster )
-- Customizable Game Overlay offsets
+- Customizable offsets for various elements ( game overlay, scope, etc. )
+- Customizable opacity for various elements ( crosshair, nametag, scope, etc. )
+- Customizable health display type ( both ( default ), bar only, value only, none)
 - Fixes splash screen font size
 - Patches resource swapper to work with beta server
 - Hide ads ( not actually blocking traffic for Free KR compatibility / optional )
 - Makes splash screen background and font customizable
+- Remembers server search ( optional )
 - Few minor tweaks for debugging

 #### How to Install or Build